-- Grant Recipients that designate a Council of Governments (COGs) as the subrecipient to carry out an eligible activity, such as administrative services, must award a subrecipient interlocal agreement before the provider conducts any work to prepare the TxCDBG application for TxCDBG grant funding. - If an administrative or professional services contractor is preselected and a contract is entered into prior to grant award, the contract should include a statement which states that in the event TxCDBG funds are not awarded to the applicant, the contract shall be terminated by the applicant. - The cost of preparing a TxCDBG application is an ineligible cost and is not reimbursable.
+- and Reporting regarding the timeframe in which costs are eligible under the pre-agreement plan. - Grant Recipients that designate a Council of Governments (COGs) as the subrecipient to carry out an eligible activity, such as administration services, must award a subrecipient interlocal agreement before the provider conducts any work to prepare the TxCDBG application for TxCDBG grant funding. - If an administration or professional services contractor is preselected and a contract is entered into prior to grant award, the contract should include a statement which states that in the event TxCDBG funds are not awarded to the applicant, the contract shall be terminated by the applicant. - The cost of preparing a TxCDBG application is an ineligible cost and is not reimbursable.